askari1375/Sample-Codes/README.md

 </div>

+#### Model Development:
+Multiple machine learning models were explored, including deep neural networks and several classical methods.
+However, since the input data from the sensors was noisy and didn’t have clear information, getting accurate results was challenging, and a scientific paper could not materialise from this effort.
-### Trunk
+### Project 2: Silicon-Casted Trunk

-This project was in the field of soft robotics.
-The project's goal was to discover a suitable solution to the issue of determining the shape of the trunk at each instant for a silicon-cast trunk.
-The initial suggestion was to use a camera to keep an eye on the trunk.
-The absence of labeled data for this topic posed a significant challenge, so another camera was employed to collect the trunk's position from outside of that.
+This project was an experiment in soft robotics with the goal of coming up with a way to identify the shape of the silicon-casted trunk.
+Initially, a camera was placed inside the trunk, and a machine-learning method was to be created to determine the shape of the trunk from the images that were captured.

-Some pretraining on simulated data has been conducted to enhance the results.
-The network's architecture resembled that of auto-encoders, which take an image as input and output.
-Due to occlusions, there was no information on the end section of the trunk in the acquired image.
-As expected, the model was unable to predict the position of the end part very well.
-However, this network was able to predict the position of the initial part of the trunk very well.

-The use of a pressure sensor was suggested as a possible solution to this problem, but it wasn't put to the test because of time constraints.
+#### Strategy and Model Training:
+The lack of training data I faced could be overcome by adding an extra external camera.
+We were able to collect enough image pairs as a result to this setup to provide major training data.
+I divided the task into two phases to start the problem-solving process.
+In the first stage, a model was created that could anticipate the second camera's image based on the information from the first.
+The second stage involved analysing the predicted image to extract the relevant features of the trunk.
+Before deploying the actual dataset, the model was pre-trained on simulated pairs to improve performance.
+An auto-encoder architecture was chosen due to the nature of the task.

 <div align="center">